-Properties and Limitations of an Oxide Coated Aluminum Brake Rotor 2018-01-1877
+Properties and Limitation of an Oxide Coated Aluminum Brake Rotor 2018-01-1877

 The electrification of the powertrain and the thereto related recuperation of the electric engine saves the energy in the battery and thus reduces the thermally dissipated brake energy, which leads to lower brake rotor temperatures compared to combustion engine vehicles (ICEVs).
 These new conditions enable to reconsider brake disc concepts.
 Including lightweight design in heavy battery electric vehicles (BEVs) and the increasingly reliant corrosion resistance of brake rotors, Aluminum is a promising approach for new brake disc concepts.